What is veganism?

 Vast amounts of people go vegan after discovering the reality of the animal product industry.
 While vegetarians avoid eating the bodies of animals, vegans highlight how animals used for dairy ultimately meet the same fate – albeit often after a prolonged period of suffering.

 There have been several exposes of egg companies breaching animal welfare laws.
 Noble Foods – the company that owns free range Happy Eggs – is one offender.
-Hens in factory farms owned by Noble Foods have been locked in crowded cages and checked on less than once per day, becoming frail, featherless and dying.
+Hens in factory farms supplying Noble Foods' Big & Fresh brand have been locked in crowded cages and checked on less than once per day, becoming frail, featherless and dying.